Chemaclass/chemaclass.com/content/blog/2024-04-02-learning-concurrency-in-golang.md

 +++
-title = "Learning concurrency in Golang" description = "I wanted to learn a new programming language, so after trying some, I ended up with Golang as one of my favorites, for its simplicity and capabilities.
-It has features that I haven’t used in years, like multithreading." draft = false
+title = "Learning concurrency in Golang" description = "I wanted to learn a new programming language, so after trying some, I ended up with Golang as one of my favorites for its simplicity and capabilities.
+It has features I haven’t used in years, like multithreading and concurrency." draft = false
 [taxonomies]
 tags = [ "software", "golang" ]